 - 3 cups soy milk or almond milk or fat-free milk plus more for serving

 - 1 tsp cinnamon

 - 2 cups water

-- Coat a 3 ½ quarts slow cooker with cooking spray.
+- Coat the insert of a slow cooker with cooking spray.
 Add all the ingredients and mix well.
-Cook on low for 6 hours.
+Cover with the lid and cook on low for 6 hours.